Destination and tourism brands often fail

 Basically, it’s not creating preference for Jamaica.
 It’s creating preference for the category.

-Destinations have an inherent advantage because that individual destination has its own associations.
+Tourism brands have an inherent advantage because that individual destination has its own associations.
 But, for the most part, destinations simply build the category of travel without creating its own unique preference for that destination.
 It doesn’t matter how interesting the creative work is.

 It’s simply not strategic.